 History of the United States Marine Corps

-The Marine Corp can trace its beginnings back to the American Revolutionary War when Congress formed the Continental Marines in 1775.
-Captain Samuel Nicholas raised two battalions of Marines at the behest of Congress.
+The Marines can trace their beginnings back to the American Revolutionary War when the Continental Congress formed the Continental Marines on November 10, 1775.
+Captain Samuel Nicholas raised two battalions of Marines at their request.
 After the end of the Revolutionary War, in 1783, the Marines were disbanded and not resurrected until 1798, as the United States prepared for war with France.
 At that time, Congress officially created the United States Marine Corps.

 How Can We Show Our Appreciation for the Marine Corps?

-Other ways to raise awareness is to talk with your local schools and communities to plan an event for local Marines in your neighborhood.
-If you know of students at your child’s school whose parent is currently fighting overseas, reach out to their other parent or caretaker to help in any way you can.
-You can pick up their kids after school, drop them off at school in the morning, or even offer to mow the yard.
+Other ways to raise awareness is to talk to your local community groups to plan an event for Marines.
+If you know any children whose parent is currently fighting overseas, reach out to their other parent or caretaker to see how you can help.
 Having a loved one fighting abroad is bad enough as it is, but being a single parent at the same time adds to the stress level military spouses, and families, have to endure in the name of freedom.
 They sacrifice so that we don’t have to.

-Homes for Heroes wants to thank every Marine out there fighting to keep our country safe, whether you are stationed throughout the United States or fighting overseas.
+Homes for Heroes wants to say thank you to every Marine out there fighting to keep our country safe, whether in the United States or fighting overseas.
 You are an essential part of our military, and your dedicated service honors us.
 Thank you for all that you do for our country.